NicholasBHubbard/shellhist/README.md

 The maximum number of commands to keep in the shell history.

-# Be Careful Of Completion Sorting
+# Careful With Completion Sorting

 You almost certainly want the shell history sorted from most recent to oldest entries when browsing with `shellhist-history-search`.
 Your completion system may mess with this ordering, in which case you should wrap `shellhist-history-search` in a function that disables the sorting.